CRI-iAtlas/nf-pseudobulk/README.md

 - `dataset`: Name of dataset
 - `h5ad`: Synapse ID of input h5ad file to process
-- `upload_folder`: Synapse ID of directory to store outputs
 - `counts_layer`: Name of layer in h5ad with raw counts (default: `counts`)
 - `sample_id`: Name of column in h5ad containing Sample IDs
 - `cell_type_id`: Name of column in h5ad containing Cell Type ID

 ## Outputs

-Output CSV files will be stored in Synapse in the directory specified by the `upload_folder` parameter

 Output files:
 - `gsea_pvals.csv` : p-value for the enrichment test